RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/classes.md

 RXU is a work-in-progress.
 Its goal is to produce a proof-of-concept implementation of Unicode-enabled Rexx, limited to what has been informally called "stage 1" Unicode in some circles, namely:

 * The RXU project is _Classic Rexx-first_.
-This means that its priority is to first _define a procedural implementation of Unicode Rexx_.
-This will be achieved by (a) extending the base string type to support a _polymorphic_ system, in which three different types are supported, BYTES, CODEPOINTS and TEXT (the study of these three types will be the subject matter of this document). (b) _Extending the semantics_ of the existing built-in functions (BIFs) to work with Unicode string types, and: (c) _Defining new BIFs_, necessary for Unicode.
-A classic Rexx implementation, like Regina or BRexx, could be extended, if desided, following the RXU definitions, to produce a Unicode-enabled classic Rexx interpreter.
+This means that its priority is to first _produce a procedural definition of Unicode Rexx_.
+This will be achieved by (a) extending the base string type to support a _polymorphic_ system, in which three different string types are supported, BYTES, CODEPOINTS and TEXT (the study of these three types will be the subject matter of this document). (b) _Extending the semantics_ of the existing built-in functions (BIFs) to work with the two Unicode string types, namely CODEPOINTS and TEXT; and: (c) _Defining new BIFs_, which will prove necessary for Unicode.
+A implementation of Classic Rexx, like Regina or BRexx, could be extended, if desided, by following the RXU definitions, to produce a Unicode-enabled Classic Rexx interpreter.
-* RXU is procedural-first in its _definitions_, but object-oriented in its _implementation_.
-This means that (a) RXU is implemented in ooRexx, which is object-oriented, but specially that (b) our implementation uses _a set of ooRexx classes_.
-Regardless of the implementation details, our definitions are still procedural: one could write a new, different, implementation, to produce a Unicode-enabled classic Rexx interpreter implementing the same definitions.
+* RXU is procedural in its _definitions_, but it is object-oriented in its _implementation_.
+This means that (a) RXU is implemented in ooRexx, which is object-oriented, but specially also that (b) our implementation uses _a set of ooRexx classes_, described below.
 * Our purpose is to be able to _manage Unicode strings_, i.e., read and write Unicode strings, compare and sort them, test them for (in)equality, break them into smaller components, etc. This is what we call "stage 1" Unicode.
 Other Unicode extensions, like allowing Unicode identifiers in Rexx programs, are considered "stage 2" (or of a later stage), and are not part of the present effort.
-* The _classes_ used in the _implementation_ of RXU are, by themselves, an implementation of a Unicode-extended object-oriented Rexx (ooRexx), which is a strict superset of the procedurally defined extensions.
+* The _classes_ used in the _implementation_ of RXU are, by themselves, a (partial) implementation of a Unicode-extended object-oriented Rexx (ooRexx), which is a strict superset of the procedurally defined extensions.

 ## A non-object oriented presentation of the classes